 One of the big and sometimes unexpected ways that water can seep into the home is through foundation cracks.
 Foundation cracks provide ample room for the water to come through and wreak havoc in your basement.
-Whether it’s just a moisture problem that dominoes into mold issues or it’s a full-blown flooded basement, we’ve got you covered.
+We’ve got you covered whether it’s just a moisture problem that dominoes into mold issues or a full-blown flooded basement.
 Many people don’t know that when you have foundation issues, you may also have waterproofing issues.

 This is why you should never repair a basement crack or apply a waterproofing solution without finding the source of the problem.
 Sealing a crack or adding encapsulation does nothing without finding out what’s causing the issue and resolving that as well.